Introduction to Arithmetic Groups: Quasi-isometric rigidity

-\mychapter{Margulis Superrigidity Theorem} Roughly speaking, the Margulis Superrigidity Theorem tells us that homomorphisms defined on~$\Gamma$ can be extended to be defined on all of~$G$ (if $\Rrank G \ge 2$).
-This fundamental theorem implies the Margulis Arithmeticity Theorem \pref{MargulisArith}.
-It is also a strengthening of the Mostow Rigidity Theorem, which states that, in most cases, nonisomorphic groups cannot have nonisomorphic lattices.
+Roughly speaking, the Margulis Superrigidity Theorem tells us that homomorphisms defined on~$\Gamma$ can be extended to be defined on all of~$G$ (unless $G$ is either $\SO(1,n)$ or $\SU(1,n)$).
+In cases where it applies, this fundamental theorem is much stronger than the Mostow Rigidity Theorem \pref{MostowRigidity}.
+It also implies the Margulis Arithmeticity Theorem (\ref{MargulisArith} or~\ref{MargArithFromSuper}).